XorTroll/Goldleaf/README.md

   Goldleaf is able to edit several things on user accounts.

-  You can change the user's nickname, edit the icon (from the SD/console memory browsers, with JPEG images), and delete permanently the account.
+  You can change the user's nickname, edit the icon (from the SD/console memory browsers, with JPEG images), and delete the account permanently.

 - **CFW and custom theme management**